 Our Editors independently research, test, and rate what we feel are the best products.
 We use affiliate links and may receive a small commission on purchases.

-To choose which is the best road bike under $1000 we’ve made 5 great selections of what we consider the best road bikes for the money.
-And we’ve also included a buyer’s guide, How To Choose The Best Road Bike Under $1000 to let you know what to look for when considering a purchase.
+Cycling doesn’t have to be expensive.
+Technology quickly trickles down from the top models to the more affordable entry-level bikes that are perfect for new cyclists.
+We’ve rounded up the best road bikes under $1000 that you can buy right now.
+We’ve also included a buyer’s guide, How To Choose The Best Road Bike Under $1000 to let you know what to look for when considering a purchase.

 Looking for a different type of bike?
 Read our comprehensive guide to every type of bicycle.

 Best Road Bikes Under $1000

 |Tommaso Forcella||Raleigh Revere 3 Women’s Road Bike||Schwinn Vantage Rx 2|

 |Frame||6061 aluminum||6061 aluminum||Schwinn aluminum frame|

 |Gears|| Shimano Claris 24-speed||22-speed||Shimano Sora 18-speed|

 |Customer Ratings||4.5 / 5.0 Stars||N/A||4.5 / 5.0 Stars|

 Quick Answer: The Best-Rated Road Bikes Under $1000

 - Jamis Ventura Comp